Anchorsify/Anchorsify.github.io/_projects/Raiton.md

  - Seal Speed: 10
  - Tags: Area of Effect

-Effects: Everyone in range (except you) is inflicted with a Stun (8+the amount they failed by) if they fail a status roll, during which time they're considered deafened, losing all ranks of the Enhanced Hearing ability, as well as any abilities based upon it (namely Blind Fighting and Genjutsu Awareness) for the duration.
-Victims of this technique gain +3 to the Resistance roll for every time they've defended against it in the same battle.
+Effects: Everyone in range (except you) is inflicted with a Stun (8+the amount they failed by) if they fail a status roll, to a maximum of 20.
+While stunned, they're also considered deafened, losing all ranks of the Enhanced Hearing ability, as well as any abilities based upon it (namely Blind Fighting and Genjutsu Awareness) for the duration.
+Victims of this technique gain +3 to their Resistance roll for every time they've defended against it in the same battle.

 #### --( Shinkei Attou no Jutsu - Nerve Overloading Technique )--
 You send a 'spark' of chakra into an enemy, stimulating any electrical chakra already in their system and sending them into several seconds of agonizing convulsions.